interstitialRedirectModalTitle

 Keeping Rivers Flowing

 Our efforts to conserve water for rivers, native species and people goes back to 1983, when TNC helped purchase a water right for Boulder Creek.
-This transaction was the first time in Colorado that a water right was converted from agricultural use to an instream flow, benefitting the river and surrounding habitat.
+This transaction was the first time in Colorado that a water right was dedicated to an instream flow, benefitting the river and surrounding habitat.

 A grey fish being held by a human's hands.